Data Observability: How Clearcover Increased Quality Coverage for ELT by 70 Percent

 “We want to focus our attention on those things that are being used by the business,” said Braun.
 “By isolating these Key Assets in a specific Slack channel, it allows my team to just focus on those particular incidents.”

 Right away, this monitoring strategy made an immediate impact.
-With Monte Carlo, Braun’s team was able to proactively identify those silent failures, initiate the conversation with stakeholders, and get ahead of problems faster—instead of receiving panicked Slack messages about missing or incorrect data from analytics or business teams.
+With Monte Carlo, Braun’s team was able to proactively identify those silent failures, initiate the conversation with stakeholders, and get ahead of problems faster.

 Braun and his team were also able to begin preventing data issues from impacting the business.